 Ha Long Bay Geology

-Ha Long Bay covers an area of roughly 600 sq mi (1,553 sq km).
-This includes a coastline of about 74.5 mi (120 km) in length.
+Magnificent Ha Long Bay also boasts some very impressive measurements, in addition to its breathtaking beauty and charm.
+For one, it covers quite a bit of area.
+In fact, the site includes an area measuring roughly 600 sq mi (1,553 sq km).
+This also includes a coastline totaling about 74.5 mi (120 km) in length.

+Incredibly several of the larger karsts and islands of Ha Long Bay are also essentially hollow.
 Many of these also contain extensive caves.
 Two of the islets have enough area to support small, permanent populations.
 Many of the smaller islands also possess comparatively large beaches along their perimeters.

 Ha Long Bay Climate and Endemic Species